A Political Sociology of Twenty-First Century Revolutions and Resistances

 This book examines the possibilities – and realities – of positive, humanist change and revolution that have burst forth in the first decades of this century.

-Kevin B. Anderson critically examines the revolutions, uprisings, social movements, and forms of national resistance that have arisen across the Middle East and North Africa, Sudan, South Africa, Ukraine, and France in the past fifteen years, providing a salient snapshot of geopolitical and social events.
+Kevin B. Anderson critically examines the revolutions, uprisings, social movements, and forms of national resistance that have arisen across the Middle East and North Africa, Sudan, South Africa, Ukraine, and France in the past 15 years, providing a salient snapshot of geopolitical and social events in a way that is both timely and in-the-moment.
 The book represents an effort to analyze world events, especially revolutions and radical movements, in a dialectical manner, combining contemporary analysis of the class, gender, and ethnic dimensions of these upheavals with theoretical and historical reflection that engages Hegel, Marx, Lenin, Rosa Luxemburg, CLR James, Raya Dunayevskaya, and other thinkers in the Marxian tradition.

-A Political Sociology of Twenty-First Century Revolutions and Resistances is an important resource for researchers, as well as a key text for courses in social change, political sociology, and social movements, and contemporary social theory.
+A Political Sociology of Twenty-First Century Revolutions and Resistances is an important resource for researchers and current affairs opinion leaders, as well as a key text for courses in social change, political sociology, social movements, and contemporary social theory.

 Kevin B. Anderson has not contented himself with discussions of revolutionary theory and philosophy over the years.
 He has also closely monitored real revolutionary processes unfolding in various parts of the world – especially those parts most familiar to him: the Middle East and North Africa as well as France – analysing them in the light of his theoretical views.
 His reflections on key revolutionary events and debates of the past fifteen years provide the reader with much food for thought.